 - Each ISEF-affiliated fair may send to ISEF the number of projects allocated and committed to within their affiliation agreement. - 2.
-A student must be selected by an ISEF-affiliated fair, and meet both of the following: - a. be in grades 9-12 or equivalent; and - not have reached age 20 on or before May 1 preceding ISFF. - 3.
+A student must be selected by an ISEF-affiliated fair, and meet both of the following: - a. be in grades 9-12 or equivalent; and - b. not have reached age 20 on or before May 1 preceding ISFF - 3.
 English is the official language of ISEF.
-Student project boards and abstracts must be in English. - 4.
-Each student is only allowed to enter one project.
-That project may include no more than 12 months of continuous research and may not include research performed before January 2020.
-NOTE: Projects that were conducted between January 2020 and March 2020 that competed at an ISEF-affiliate fair, may not be presented in 2021 without meeting the continuation criteria. - Team projects must have no more than three members.
-Teams competing at ISEF must be composed of the original members who competed at the ISEF-affiliated fair and must all meet ISEF eligibility. - Students may compete in only one ISEF affiliated fair, except when proceeding to a state/national fair affiliated with ISEF from an affiliated regional fair. - Projects that are demonstrations, 'library' research or informational projects, 'explanation' models are not recommended or appropriate for ISEF. - All sciences and engineering disciplines are represented at ISEF and projects compete in one of the 22 categories.
+Student project boards and abstracts must be in English. - Each student is only allowed to enter one project.
+That project may include no more than 12 months of continuous research and may not include research performed before January 2021. - Team projects must have no more than three members.
+Teams competing at ISEF must be composed of the original members who competed at the ISEF-affiliated fair and must all meet ISEF eligibility. - 6.
+Students may compete in only one ISEF affiliated fair, except when proceeding to a state/national fair affiliated with ISEF from an affiliated regional fair. - Projects that are demonstrations, 'library' research or informational projects, 'explanation' models are not recommended or appropriate for ISEF. - All sciences and engineering disciplines are represented at ISEF and projects compete in one of the 21 categories.
 Review a complete list of categories and sub-categories with definitions. - A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must be only their own portion of the complete study.